ICB-DCM/C-COMPASS/doc/usage.rst

 #. **Data Import**

    #.
-There are two tabs for data import: `Fractionation` and `TotalProteome`.
+There are two tabs for data import:
+      :guilabel:`Fractionation` and :guilabel:`TotalProteome`.

    #.
-Fractionation data can be analyzed independently, but TotalProteome is
+Fractionation data can be analyzed independently, but
-      required for final class-centric statistics.
+      :guilabel:`TotalProteome` is required for final class-centric statistics.

    #.
-Use the `Add file...` button to import datasets.
+Use the :guilabel:`Add file...` button to import datasets.
       Multiple datasets can be imported and will appear in the dropdown menu.
       To remove a dataset, select it from the dropdown and click `Remove.`